p-adema/info-vis/docs/work-distribution.md

 ## Wim

 Wim participated in improving the graphs.
-He was also responsible for creating the basis of the storyline and also helped improve the storyline during the project.
+He was also responsible for creating the basis of the storyline and helped further improve the storyline during the project.

 ## Aize